-This problem might occur when you issue log commands that reflect the responses of the command on service points.
+This problem might occur when you issue log commands that direct the responses of the commands to a service point.

 If responses are not being returned to the NetView program that issued the command, verify that the service point specified in the RUNCMD is under the LU specified in the RMTCMD.